secretbosscode/telegram-stories-viewer-bot/README.md

 ☄️ <a href="https://effector.dev/">Effector</a> ☄️ - used for writing the business logic of the app, ensuring efficient state management and handling of complex workflows

-📦 <a href="https://supabase.com/">Supabase</a> 📦 - integrated for analytics data collection

 <h2>🛠 Setup</h2>
 <p>To run this project locally, follow these steps:</p>